 Analysis and Test Results

 Our testing gave us valuable insight into the performance and quality of our contenders.
 Though many hiking shorts share similar design features, the devil is in the details.
-From waist closures to leg seams and pocket zipper angles and orientations, we consider every element that makes a difference.
-We really appreciate when it is clear that a company takes a user-centered approach to their products.
-Below, we discuss standouts in each of our scoring metrics: comfort and mobility, features, versatility and style, weather resistance and dry time, and venting and breathability.
+From waist closures to leg seams and the angle and orientation of pocket zippers, we consider every element that makes a difference.
+We appreciate when a company takes a user-centered approach to its products..
+Below, we discuss standouts in each scoring metric: comfort and mobility, features, versatility and style, weather resistance and dry time, and venting and breathability.

-Though it's not an official part of our quantitative rating metrics, we recognize that value is an important component of many purchasing decisions.
-In our reviews, we try to quantify value to give you some sense of whether or not you are getting your money's worth with any given pair of hiking shorts.
-By comparing a product's overall rating score with its cost, we can begin to understand, at least in a basic way, how what you spend relates to what you get.
-Some items might be incredibly expensive, but have the quality to back it up, while others are more affordable, but still score highly.
+Though it's not a part of our quantitative rating metrics, we recognize that value is an important component of many purchasing decisions.
+In our reviews, we quantify value in a basic way to give you some sense of whether or not you are getting your money's worth with any given pair of hiking shorts.
+We compare a product's overall score with its cost to understand how your spending translates to what you get.
+Some items might be incredibly expensive but have the quality to back them up, while others are more affordable but still score highly.

 Many of our award winners offer excellent value.
-The Patagonia Quandary and Patagonia Nine Trails both cost below average for the category, but are our two highest-scoring products.
-The REI Co-Op Sahara Cargo is tied for the least expensive pair that we tested, and still scores in the top tier.
+The Patagonia Quandary and Patagonia Nine Trails cost below average for the category but are two of our highest-scoring products.
+The REI Sahara Cargo is one of the most affordable shorts we tested that maintains all required functions for a pair of trail shorts.

 Comfort and Mobility

-Comfort, and mobility are related and together they are the highest priority for us when we look for a pair of hiking shorts.
-When we talk about comfort, we mean the fit and adjustability of the waist, the amount of space in the crotch, and whether or not the crotch is gusseted.
-We also look for design elements that are meant to improve comfort, such as anti-chaffing waist liners and low-profile seams that also reduce rubbing.
+Comfort and mobility are interconnected.
+Together they are the highest priority metric for us.
+We assess the fit and adjustability of the waist, the amount of space in the crotch, and whether or not the crotch is gusseted.
+We also look for design elements such as anti-chafing waist liners and low-profile seams that reduce rubbing.
 We consider the softness of the fabric as well.

 Our testing revealed some steady trends.
 The Patagonia Nine Trails scores highly because of its super stretchy and supportive liner.
 It moves with you and doesn't restrict movement, even with a shorter 8" inseam.
 The elastic waistband and drawstring ensure that they stay put all day long.
-The REI Co-Op Sahara Cargo and Prana Stretch Zion take a slightly different approach, but still knock it out of the park in terms of comfort.
-These models pair an integrated belt with a stretch fabric blend and slightly looser fit.
-The Patagonia Quandary sort of splits the difference between the first two variations; not quite as stretchy as the Nine Trails, not quite as much space in the crotch as the Stretch Zion and Sahara Cargo, but an excellent balance of the two.
+The same goes for the REI Co-Op Active Pursuits.
+The Prana Stretch Zion takes a slightly different approach but still knocks it out of the park in terms of comfort.
+This model pairs an integrated belt with a stretch fabric blend and a slightly looser fit.
+The Patagonia Quandary and Outdoor Research Ferrosi sort of split the difference between the first two variations; they are not quite as stretchy as the Nine Trails, not quite as much space in the crotch as the Stretch Zion, but they strike a good balance between the two.

-When you close your eyes and think of a pair of shorts, there are a few key components that define what that is in its most basic terms.
-Features are the things you get in any particular model beyond the very basics.
+When you close your eyes and think of a pair of shorts, a few key components define what that is in its most basic terms.
+Features are the things you get in any particular model beyond the basics.
 In this case, our assessment includes the number, placement, size, and shape of the pockets, how those pockets close (if they do at all), and how easy or difficult it is to access something that you put in them.
-Other features include waist fastening mechanisms like buttons versus snaps, as well as waist tightening systems, with integrated belts, drawstrings, or traditional belt loops being the most common.
-Fly and fly zipper length and ease of use are also considerations.
+We also consider waist fastening mechanisms like buttons versus snaps and waist tightening systems, with integrated belts, drawstrings, or traditional belt loops being the most common.
+We note that fly and fly zipper length, and ease of use are variables.

 Versatility and Style

-Versatility is the extent to which the shorts perform well in a variety of activities.
-We took each pair on hikes, of course, both shorter day-long adventures as well as longer, multi-week trips.
-We also consider how functional they would be for other activities like canoeing, swimming, running, climbing, and traveling.
+Versatility is the extent to which the shorts perform well in various activities.
+We took each pair on hikes, of course, shorter day-long adventures and longer, multi-week trips.
+We also consider how functional they are for other activities like canoeing, swimming, running, climbing, and traveling.

 Style is a special kind of versatility.
-Especially with clothing, we recognize that people are likely to make a purchase based not only on function but the way something looks.
-Style is our way of acknowledging that we think you could wear these shorts out with friends and no one would give them a second look (or maybe they would!).
+Especially with clothing, we recognize that people are likely to make a purchase based on function and how something looks.
+Style is how we acknowledge that you could wear these shorts out with friends and no one would think you just came from an afternoon on the trail.

 Weather Resistance and Dry Time

-As far as metrics go, this one is relatively straightforward.
-We measure water resistance, that is, how effectively each pair of shorts sheds water or the amount of time each pair of shorts can resist different amounts of precipitation.
+This metric is straightforward.
+We measure how effectively each pair of shorts sheds water or the amount of time each pair of shorts resist different amounts of precipitation.
 Dry time is the amount of time it takes for that moisture to evaporate.
-These two pieces are highly correlated, but importantly different.
+These two pieces are highly correlated but, importantly different.
 The primary x-factor is fabric thickness and weight.
-Other considerations for weather resistance are protection from wind and sun exposure.
+Other considerations for weather resistance are the amount of wind and sun protection they provide.
 Obviously, by definition, shorts are not going to offer complete protection from any of these elements.
-Accordingly, this metric accounts for a smaller proportion of a garment's overall score; however, having the right equipment is always important.
+Accordingly, this metric accounts for a smaller proportion of a garment's overall score; however, having the right equipment is important.
 Depending on what adventure you find yourself on, some pairs may be better suited to the task.

-Two pairs can be treated with the same DWR (durable water repellent) coating, but if rain is heavy enough to penetrate the shorts anyway, the thinner pair will usually dry out faster, ultimately leading to a more comfortable experience.
-In fact, we would prefer a pair of shorts that is less water-resistant initially but dries out faster than a pair which is more heavily coated, but takes longer to dry.
-An interesting phenomenon that we encountered during testing is that stretchier fabrics, even if they have a DWR coating applied, tend to be more porous; as you step and move, the space between fibers expands and contracts, so the stretchier the material, the more opportunity there is for water molecules to work their way through to your skin.
+Two pairs may use the same DWR (durable water repellent) coating.
+Still, if rain is heavy enough to penetrate the shorts anyway, the thinner pair dries faster, ultimately leading to a more comfortable experience.
+We prefer shorts that are less water-resistant initially but dry faster than those that are more heavily coated but take longer to dry.
+Stretchier fabrics, even if they have a DWR coating applied, tend to be more porous; as you step and move, the space between fibers expands and contracts, so the stretchier the material, the more opportunity there is for water molecules to work their way through to your skin.

-After hours of research, we are confident that we have found the best of the best when it comes to men's hiking shorts.
-From best overall to best bang for the buck and a couple of specialty pairs, our experts put hundreds of miles into these models.
-It's easy to get caught up in the technical details of materials and design; to be fair, sometimes that stuff matters.
-However, at the end of the day, with something as simple and essential as shorts, you need something that you can turn to again and again without really even thinking about it.
+It's easy to get caught up in the technical details of materials and design and sometimes that matters.
+However, with shorts, you need a pair you can turn to repeatedly without thinking about it.
+After hours of research and hundreds of trail miles, we are confident we found the best.
+Our experts put hundreds of miles into these models to speak to their advantages and drawbacks.
 We hope that this review provides all of the basic information that you need to make the informed decision that is most right for you.
-Happy trails!
+Happy trails.